johntruckenbrodt/pyroSAR/README.md

                                 vv=1)
 archive.close()
 ```
-Here we use pyroSAR's own vector geometry driver for loading the shapefile and pass it together with the other parameters
+Here we use pyroSAR's own vector geometry driver for loading the shapefile and pass it, together with the other parameters,
 to the method `Archive.select`.
 You can also use the `with` statement like in the code block above.
 The returned `selection_proc` is a list of file names for the scenes we selected from the database, which we can now
 pass to a processing function: